 During this term students will continue to focus on preparations for English Literature Paper 1 with the study of a Shakespearean play.
 This year the text for all students is Macbeth.
 This will also culminate in an exam-style assessment using an unseen passage from the play.
-There will also be an opportunity to attend a performance and workshop of Macbeth (in-school) during February - please keep your eye out for posters and advertisements!
+Students will have the opportunity to attend or watch virtually a performance of Macbeth in the Spring term.